 How to Tell if You Do Not Have a Dental Emergency

-Just as important as knowing what is a dental emergency, you should also understand what is not.
-For example, if the issue is one that can wait for a few days until your dentist can address the issue, then it is not a dental emergency.
+Just as important as knowing what a dental emergency is, you should also understand what is not.
+For example, if the issue is one that can wait for a few days until your Splendid Dental Woodlands dentist can address the issue, then it is not a dental emergency.
 Even though you might believe you are experiencing a critical situation, that does not always mean it is an emergency.